cord-burmeister/x3plus_docs/docs/11-L1 - Base/110-Battery-Draft.md

 Description of the SDF optional parameters not used:

 * &lt;fix_issue_225&gt;: As reported here, there are some issues affecting batteries in Gazebo Blueprint and Citadel.
 This parameter fixes the issues.
 Feel free to omit the parameter if you have legacy code and want to preserve the old behavior.
-* &lt;start_draining&gt;: Start draining battery from the begining of the simulation.
+* &lt;start_draining&gt;: Start draining battery from the beginning of the simulation.
 If this is not set the battery draining can only be started through the topics set through .
 * &lt;start_power_draining_topic&gt;: Topic(s) that can be used to start power draining.
 * &lt;stop_power_draining_topic&gt;: Topic(s) that can be used to stop power draining.